brianhallerweb/dotfiles/README.md

-To update go to archlinux.org/mirrorlist choose US and check "use mirror status" that will give you a list or mirrors, ordered by quality Take 5 or so of those and paste them into your mirrorlist file delete all the previous ones and make sure to uncomment the new ones make pacman aware of new mirror list
+To update go to archlinux.org/mirrorlist choose US and check "use mirror status" that will give you a list or mirrors, ordered by quality Take 5 or so of those and paste them into your mirrorlist file located at /etc/pacman.d/mirrorlist delete all the previous ones and make sure to uncomment the new ones make pacman aware of new mirror list
 ```